MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 ### Backups

-- Ensure that the Azure Database for PostgreSQL databases are backed up using geo-restore.
+Ensure that the Azure Database for PostgreSQL databases are backed up using geo-restore.
 This allows backups to be used in a paired region in case of a regional outage.

+> [!IMPORTANT]
-- **Important:** Ensure that the Azure Database for PostgreSQL resource has a resource lock to prevent it from being deleted.
+> Ensure that the Azure Database for PostgreSQL resource has a resource lock to prevent it from being deleted.
 Deleted servers cannot be restored.

 ### Licensing and cost optimization

-- Azure Database for PostgreSQL can be scaled up or down, therefore performance monitoring of the server and databases is important to ensure you're meeting your needs but also keeping costs at a minimum.
+- Azure Database for PostgreSQL can be scaled up or down.
+Performance monitoring of the server and databases is important to ensure that you're meeting your needs while keeping costs at a minimum.
 - Both CPU and storage have costs associated.
 There are several pricing tiers to select from.
 Be sure the appropriate pricing plan is selected for the data workloads.
-- Each read replicas is billed based on the compute and storage selected
+- Each read replicas is billed based on the compute and storage selected.

 ## Conclusion